dgraph-io/cloud-docs/content/security.md

     parent = "slash-graphql"
 +++

-Here are a few tips for securing your Slash GraphQL Backend
+Here are a few tips for securing your Dgraph Cloud Backend

 ### Allowing Anonymous Access to your GraphQL Endpoint